 The end of the Computer Group

 The legal battles were really just the final nail in the coffin for the Computer Group.
 Mindlin had never been totally honest with Kent and that saw them part ways.

 Michael Kent went on to found another sports betting group with his brother, however he has since retired from professional gambling.

-While certainly not the most famous gambler to come out of the infamous Computer Group, he was, without doubt, the brains of the operation, and one of the pioneers of computer-based gambling.
+While certainly not the most famous name to come out of the Computer Group, Michael Kent was without doubt the brains of the operation, and one of the pioneers of computer-based gambling.